mduleone/dule.one-next/README.md

 ## Generating the Resume

-In Chrome on macOS, navigate to /resume and print the page to either to a PDF or a printer, and remember to remove the headers and footers for the cleanest version, without the added page title, date, or url.
+In Chrome on macOS, navigate to /resume and print the page to either a PDF or a printer, and remember to remove the headers and footers for the cleanest version, without the added page title, date, or url.

 ## Deploying